david-barbion/netdiag/README.md

 * captive portal
 * malfunctioning internet (currently make a test to http://httpbin.org)

-If a captive portal is detected, an authentication window is opened.

 Basically, netindic tests all components every 20 seconds.

 ![Indicator](https://github.com/david-barbion/netdiag/wiki/images/indicator.png)